seerge/g-helper-experimental-release/README.md

 # [Download Experimental Release](https://github.com/seerge/g-helper-experimental-release/releases/latest/download/GHelper.zip)

 > [!NOTE]
-> ### NOTE
 > The latest Asus System Control Interface v3.1.**41+** restricts access to the driver required for "manual" fan control to SYSTEM processes only.
+>
-> Latest release comes **bundled** with a special [PsExec](https://download.sysinternals.com/files/PSTools.zip) tool and will automatically uset it to relaunch itself with SYSTEM permissions if it can't access driver.
+> Application comes **bundled** with a special [PsExec](https://download.sysinternals.com/files/PSTools.zip) tool and will automatically uset it to relaunch itself with a SYSTEM permissions if it can't access driver in other way.

 Possible params for ``%APPDATA%\GHelper\config.json`` (with their default values)